jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/07/2019-07-31-jordan-peterson-on-freedom-of-speech.md

 > A harmless man is not a good man.
 A good man is a very dangerous man who has that under voluntary control.

 <small>I'm not sure if that contradicts what Jesus said(?): "Be wise as serpents but harmless like a dove."
 Perhaps that statement is just a manifestation of Jordan Peterson's fears?
 I don't really know what Jordan Peterson's fears are (except one, which is that he fears being a what he calls "happy auschwitz guard")... but...
 I mean, we all have our set of fears, and it seems to me that we act, and encourage other people to act, so that those things we fear will never happen, or will never happen again.
-And I think this is what Jordan Peterson is doing with that statement.</small> :grinning:
+And I think this is what Jordan Peterson is doing with that statement.</small>

 ### from ["The Importance of Having Thick Skin - Jocko Willink and Jordan Peterson"](https://www.youtube.com/watch?v=futHL4W4E4s)